Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_D/README.md

   if (Serial.available()) handle_serial_input();
 ```

+After these actions, Demo.ino should verify, compile and load succesfully.

 ## Reminder
 [Top](#notes "Top")<br>
 The connections do not change; this is just here for a reminder.